 As a guideline, use Teeth Per Inch (TPI) of at least 4 for cutting woods, TPI of 6 for cutting nail-embedded wood, and TPI of 14 for cutting metals.

 Safety is paramount when using a reciprocating saw.
 Any improper or careless use may result in serious injury.
 But as long as you know how to use it properly and follow the safety rules, there will be no problem.

 Here is how to use a reciprocating saw.

 Step 1: Choose the right blade: You should only use the correct type of blade based on the job.
 Select the module based on the material you plan to cut and check the edge to be compatible with your reciprocating saw.

 Step 2: Position the blade: Insert the module into the chuck and double-check that the edge is correctly positioned and not loose.

 Never try to insert the blade if the saw is plugged into the power outlet or the battery is in the tool.
 Read the owner manual to find out the right way to insert and secure the blade into the machine.

 Step 3: Adjust the Shoe: The shoe in the saw, allows you to adjust the stroke length depending on the item you plan to cut.

 It also stabilized the saw during the cut and reduced the vibration.
-Proper use of shoe will give you cleaner and easier cut.
+Proper use of shoes will give you a cleaner and easier cut.